Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Ports Where Independent Is Particularly Good Value

 Cozumel (Mexico) is the Caribbean equivalent.
-Ship excursions to the Chankanaab snorkelling park or Mayan ruins run £65–£100 per person.
-Local operators offering the same trips line the street outside the port gates from £20–£35.
-The quality of equipment and guiding is comparable : many use the same dive masters.
-Lisbon, Palma, Nassau, and Tallinn all offer similar dynamics: straightforward access, clear English signage, excellent independent operator networks, and ship-excursion prices that simply don’t reflect the ease of going it alone.
+Ship excursions to the Chankanaab snorkelling park or Mayan ruins run £65 – £100 per person.
+Local operators offering the same trips line the street outside the port gates from £20 – £35.
+The quality of equipment and guiding is comparable: many use the same dive masters.
+Lisbon, Palma, Nassau, and Tallinn all offer similar dynamics: straightforward access, clear English signage, excellent independent operator networks, and ship-excursion prices that don’t reflect the ease of going it alone.

-By contrast, ports like Kusadasi (for Ephesus), Civitavecchia (for Rome), and Piraeus (for Athens) are the ones where the independent/ship calculus is genuinely close.
-The distances, logistics, and time pressure make the ship excursion’s premium more defensible : though experienced independent travellers still successfully manage these ports by pre-booking private drivers and planning the timing meticulously.
+By contrast, ports like Kusadasi (for Ephesus), Civitavecchia (for Rome), and Piraeus (for Athens) are the ones where the independent/ship calculus is close.
+The distances, transport complexity, and time pressure make the ship excursion’s premium more defensible: though experienced travellers can still manage these ports by pre-booking private drivers and keeping timing tight.

 Frequently Asked Questions

 Absolutely, and this is what most experienced cruisers do.
-Use ship excursions for complex logistics ports (Ephesus, Pompeii, Alaskan wilderness), tender-priority ports where timing is tight, and any port where you genuinely haven't had time to research alternatives.
+Use ship excursions for complex transport details ports (Ephesus, Pompeii, Alaskan wilderness), tender-priority ports where timing is tight, and any port where you haven’t had time to research alternatives.
 Go independent at easy-access city ports where the savings are obvious and the risk is low.

 They can be.
 Solo travellers don’t have someone to split a private taxi or tour cost with, which narrows the price gap between ship excursions and independent options.
 However, joining a shared tour organised through your ship’s Facebook group, or booking a small-group tour on Viator, still typically delivers significant savings over ship prices and often a better experience than a 45-person coach.

-On a 14-night Mediterranean cruise with 10–12 port days, a couple booking ship excursions at every port might spend £1,200–£2,000 on excursions.
-Going independent at the straightforward ports and using ship excursions only where genuinely justified, the same couple could spend £400–£700.
-A realistic saving of £600–£1,200 per couple on a single cruise is common among those who plan properly.
+On a 14-night Mediterranean cruise with 10 – 12 port days, a couple booking ship excursions at every port might spend £1,200 – £2,000 on excursions.
+Going independent at the straightforward ports and using ship excursions only where justified, the same couple could spend £400 – £700.
+A realistic saving of £600 – £1,200 per couple on a single cruise is common among those who plan properly.

 The smart approach: mix and match

-There's no single right answer.
-Experienced cruisers book ship excursions for genuinely complex or remote ports where the logistics justify the premium, and go independent at the easy-access city ports where the savings are obvious and the risk is low.
-Build your port-by-port plan before you sail : compare Viator prices against ship excursion prices for each stop, identify your tender ports, and join your ship's Facebook group to find shared private tours.
+There’s no single right answer.
+Experienced cruisers book ship excursions for complex or remote ports where the transport details justify the premium, and go independent at the easy-access city ports where the savings are obvious and the risk is low.
+Build your port-by-port plan before you sail: compare Viator prices against ship excursion prices for each stop, identify your tender ports, and join your ship’s Facebook group to find shared private tours.
 Do that groundwork and you can easily cut your excursion spend in half without missing a thing.

 No spam, ever.
 Unsubscribe anytime.